 - Proceed with settlement negotiations

 - If negotiations break down or don’t bear fruit, file a boating accident lawsuit

 Call Us Today To Seek Legal Consultation & Getting Compensated

 Boat accidents can cause a financial hemorrhage which becomes even more distressful under the prevailing economic circumstances.
 There is no reason for you to delay talking to a boating accident attorney, in fact, the longer you put it off, the lower your chances will be of securing a fair payout.

 While Massachusetts is, primarily, a no-fault state, the no-fault insurance laws are not strictly applied, in some cases, you can sue the liable party for your damages.
 If you think that your crash was severe enough, feel free to reach out to one of our lawyers to discuss your legal options.

-Not only will our personal injury attorneys, at Kelly & Associates, guide you about whether you can sue the responsible party or not but also help you create a solid case for your compensation demand.
+Not only will our personal injury attorneys, at Michael Kelly, guide you about whether you can sue the responsible party or not but also help you create a solid case for your compensation demand.
 You can expect complete cooperation and support from our side, without any upfront payments.